-SPEECH AND LANGUAGE The initial speech/language screening coincides with the developmental screening - also within 45 days of enrollment.
-Those children who do not pass the initial screening are then referred for an evaluation after which speech and language therapy may be recommended.
+SPEECH AND LANGUAGE, PHYSICAL AND OCCUPATIONAL THERAPY These initial screenings coincide with the developmental screening - also within 45 days of enrollment.
+Those children who do not pass the initial screenings are then referred for evaluation after which therapy may be recommended.